SAVANNAH-INFORMATICS/PhotoHub/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.

 ## 1. INTRODUCTION
 This project, titled PhotoHub, was developed as part of the Savannah Informatics Frontend Engineer Assessment.
-PhotoHub is a responsive, full-stack web application designed to manage and view user information, albums, and photos.
+PhotoHub is a responsive, web application designed to manage and view user information, albums, and photos.
 The application integrates an Angular-based frontend with a Node.js backend for authentication, while user, album, and photo data is dynamically fetched from the JSONPlaceholder API.( https://jsonplaceholder.typicode.com/)
-PhotoHub provides the following core features:
-1. User Authentication: A secure login and signup system implemented using Node.js.
-Users can sign up with their full name, email, and password (with confirm password validation) and log in using their email/username and password.
-2. Dynamic Data Fetching: Real-time data retrieval for users, albums, and photos through the JSONPlaceholder (https://jsonplaceholder.typicode.com/) API, ensuring lightweight and efficient data handling.
-3. User-Friendly Interface: A polished, responsive frontend built with Angular, optimized for mobile, tablet, and desktop devices.
-4. CRUD Operations: Support for updating photo information, with changes reflected via PATCH requests to the backend.
-Key Objectives:
-1. Demonstrate frontend development skills using Angular, including routing, state management, and reusable components.
-2. Implement backend authentication using Node.js for signup and login functionality.
-3. Fetch and integrate external data seamlessly from the JSONPlaceholder API.
-4. Ensure responsiveness, code quality, and deployment readiness of the application.
-This documentation provides a comprehensive overview of PhotoHub, detailing the technologies used, application setup, structure, and implementation details.

 ## 2. TECHNOLOGIES USED
 ## Frontend-
-Framewok: Angular version 17.3.11
+Framework: Angular version 17.3.11
 Stacks: HTML5, CSS3, TypeScript

-## Backend-
+## Database:
-Framework: Node JS version 18.13.0 with Express.js,
-Stack: JavaScript
-##Database:
  MySQL for authentication(Database Name =savannah, table=user),
-The est of the data is fetched from https://jsonplaceholder.typicode.com/
+The rest of the data is fetched from https://jsonplaceholder.typicode.com/

 ## Other libraries/tools:
  Angular Material UI library, Bootstrap

 ## 3. PROJECT SETUP
 ## a.
 Prerequisites
 Node.js (version 18.13.0 or higher)
-npm (version 10.3.0 and above): comes with Node.js MySQL Database: Ensure a MySQL server is running locally or accessible remotely
+npm (version 10.3.0 and above): comes with Node.js MySQL Database: Ensure a MySQL server is running locally

 ## b.
 Frontend Setuo
 1. Clone the Repository from GitHub: git clone https://github.com/SAVANNAH-INFORMATICS/PhotoHub.git

-2. Install Dependencies all required packages for the Angular application using: npm install
+2. Install Dependencies all required packages for the Angular application using: npm install or npm install --force

-3. Run the Application to start the Angular development server: npm run or ng serve commands
+3. Run the Application to start the Angular development server: npm run or ng serve

 The application will be accessible at http://localhost:4200